20 Bible Verses About Pride

 Galatians 6:3

-If anyone thinks they are something when they are not, they deceive themselves.
+If anyone thinks they are something when they are nothing, they deceive themselves.

 Obadiah 1:3